 Synchronous communication is the type of communication that requires ‘real-time’ interaction.
 Examples include telephone calls, video conferences, live meetings, etc.

 Asynchronous communication is the opposite of synchronous communication – It doesn’t require ‘real-time’ interaction.
 Examples are emails, video messages, texts, etc.

-Prioritising is vital because synchronous communication requires you to be present and respond in real-time, which can be distracting, leading to decreased productivity.
+Prioritising is vital because synchronous communication requires you to be present and respond in real time, which can be distracting and decrease productivity.

-With asynchronous communication, you can communicate at your own pace over a while and focus on the tasks that matter the most.
+With asynchronous communication, you can communicate at your own pace and focus on the tasks that matter the most.

 There are several asynchronous communication tools available online.
 Choose an ideal mode of asynchronous communication method that suits your team.

 Friendly and encouraging environment